retsnom9/Quest-Design-Research/index.md

 We can see with this simple example how, even if we don't necessarily remember all the chambers and scenes from _Portal_, the developers made sure we kept in mind the most important elements of their story.

+It's important to note, however, that **we are making games, not films.** In a film, you can assume that the spectators will watch it in one sit 90% of the time.
+When it comes to games, it's a different story.
+Some players will play 4 hours sesions, and some of them 15 minute ones.
+If we are basing our quest on the tension aspect, and our player saves the game and leaves at a high pick, the whole experience will have been ruined the next time they play, since all the built-up tension won't be there anymore.
+There are two ways to solve this:

+**Making shorter quests:** you can make quests that don't take too long to play, so that you can almost guarantee the player will play them in one sit.

+**Hooking the player up:** if your quest is good enough, players will want to keep playing it, and won't leave until they have finished it entirely, or until they reach a really low tension point, where the experience won't be ruined next time they play.

+Last but not least, we can add tension by making the player guess aspects from our story.
+If they try to deduce what our characters are going to do, or what they did in the past, they will feel much more involved and immersed in the story.
+Nevertheless, if our story developement is too obvious, and players can correctly guess what is going to happen every time, the story won't be interesting to them anymore and immersion will be broken.

 ### Pacing Graphs

 ## Bibliography
 ### Articles